Film, BFA

 Students graduating with the BFA in Film will be able to:

-• Distinguish between discrete elements of films and/or moving image works of art, and critique their effectiveness with attention to creative concepts, aesthetic choices, and technical requirements.
+• Distinguish between discrete elements of the composition of films and critique their effectiveness with specific attention to creative concepts, aesthetic choices, and the technical requirements of film projects.

-• Demonstrate the ability to communicate and collaborate effectively, and apply critical and creative thinking to solve problems throughout all stages of production.
+• Demonstrate the ability to communicate and collaborate effectively, and to apply critical and creative thinking skills toward problem-solving within a wide range of professional and production scenarios.

 Policies and Regulations